Nintendo: 2004–2010: Nintendo DS and Wii

-2010–2016: Nintendo 3DS, Wii U, and mobile ventures
+2011–2016: Nintendo 3DS, Wii U, and mobile ventures

-Following an announcement in March 2010, Nintendo released the Nintendo 3DS in 2011.
+After an announcement in March 2010, Nintendo released the Nintendo 3DS in 2011.
 The console produces stereoscopic effects without 3D glasses.
 By 2018, more than 69 million units had been sold worldwide; the figure increased to 75 million by the start of 2019.
-In 2011, Nintendo celebrated the 25th anniversary of The Legend of Zelda with the orchestra concert tour The Legend of Zelda: Symphony of the Goddesses and the video game The Legend of Zelda: Skyward Sword.

 In 2012 and 2013, two new Nintendo game consoles were introduced: the Wii U, with high-definition graphics and a GamePad controller with near-field communication technology, and the Nintendo 2DS, a version of the 3DS that lacks the clamshell design of Nintendo's previous handheld consoles and the stereoscopic effects of the 3DS.
 With 13.5 million units sold worldwide, the Wii U is the least successful video game console in Nintendo's history.
-In 2014, a new product line was released consisting of figures of Nintendo characters called amiibos.
+In 2014, a new product line was released consisting of figures of Nintendo characters called Amiibos.

-On 25 September 2013, Nintendo announced its acquisition of a 28% stake in PUX Corporation, a subsidiary of Panasonic, for the purpose of developing facial, voice, and text recognition for its video games.
+On 25 September 2013, Nintendo announced its acquisition of a 28% stake in PUX Corporation, a subsidiary of Panasonic, to develop facial, voice, and text recognition for its video games.
 Due to a 30% decrease in company income between April and December 2013, Iwata announced a temporary 50% cut to his salary, with other executives seeing reductions by 20%–30%.
 In January 2015, Nintendo ceased operations in the Brazilian market due in part to high import duties.
 This did not affect the rest of Nintendo's Latin American market due to an alliance with Juegos de Video Latinoamérica.
 Nintendo reached an agreement with NC Games for Nintendo's products to resume distribution in Brazil by 2017, and by September 2020, the Switch was released in Brazil.